-The Daiwa goldcast spincast reel by Diawa is built robustly with aluminum to give the angler a durable spincast reel that will stand the test of time.
+The Daiwa Goldcast Spincast reel by Daiwa is built robustly with aluminum to give the angler a durable spincast reel that will stand the test of time.

 This reel packs in some pretty innovative features compared to many other spincast reels, like the cross bobbin winding design that delivers a flat line lay and ensures you get the most out of your casting by allowing for an even line release, giving you the maximum distance with each cast.

-The Daiwa Goldcast is also well known for a smooth and consistent drag, giving reliable operation every time you have to battle a large fish.
+The Daiwa Goldcast is also well known for its smooth and consistent drag, giving reliable operation every time you have to battle a large fish.